scionproto/scion/doc/dev/design/protobuf-API-version.rst

 ==============

 - Add version information to control server implementations.
-- Add version information to client libraries..
+- Add version information to client libraries.

+- Optional (recommended): Add component versioning

 - Document clearly (in each proto file?) that any change should result in incrementing the API version.